epfl-nlp/kogito/docs/userguide.rst

    comet_bart = COMETBART.from_pretrained("mismayil/comet-bart-ai2")
    comet_gpt2 = COMETGPT2.from_pretrained("mismayil/comet-gpt2-ai2")

-However, if you wish to train these models on a new dataset and/or with different hyperparameters, you can do so using the provided ``train`` method.
+However, if you wish to train these models on a new dataset and/or with different hyperparameters, you can do so using the provided ``train`` method (:meth:`kogito.core.model.KnowledgeModel.train`).
 This method takes a training dataset as an instance of a ``KnowledgeGraph`` and additional hyperparameters depending on the model type.
 Please, refer to the `API Reference <https://kogito.readthedocs.io/en/latest/api.html>`_ for more details on specific parameters accepted by this method for each model.

 For example, here is a sample code to train a ``COMETBART`` model:

 .. code-block:: python